 It's Valentine's Day, and today more than any other, we wonder, “How do two people fall in love?”

-The eternal question is unanswerable, because if we could answer it, then we wouldn't have the mystery of love to keep us entranced — nor, I suppose, would we have pop songs and self-help books and dating apps and entire industries dedicated to helping two strangers fall under each other's spell.
+The eternal question, and one unanswerable, because if we could answer it, then we wouldn't have the mystery of love to keep us entranced.
+Nor, I suppose, would we have pop songs and self-help books and dating apps and entire industries dedicated to helping two strangers fall under each other's spell.

 You might have seen a list going around a couple years ago called “The 36 Questions That Lead to Love,” a step-by-step guide to falling in love with anybody.
 The idea, expedient and alluring, was that if you sit down with someone to openly and honestly discuss 36 specific, probing inquiries about life and how it works, your hearts will magically crack open in a mutual state of empathy, vulnerability and stimulation.
 In short, you'll fall in love.

 But look.
 Are you really going to ask someone you've dated for a week to sit at a table and check off a list of prepared questions so they can quickly fall in love with you?
-It's not realistic that they'd agree, and even if they did, enduring someone else's prepared exercise of question-answering isn't exactly the stuff of romance novels.
+Even if they agreed, a prepared exercise of question-answering isn't exactly the stuff of romance novels.

 Thank goodness, then, that there's a better way to tackle the big questions in life with someone else.
 It's a method that'll bring up not just 36 questions, but hundreds of them, all deep-rooted meditations on life and how it works, resulting in new ways of understanding the world and each other.
 It can crack even the coldest heart, and the most jaded lovelorn cynic.
 It's a sure-fire route to that same mix of empathy, vulnerability, and stimulation.